MARCH 13-17, 2017

 SOCIAL COMMITTEE CONTRIBUTION: Just a reminder–if you haven’t already given your social committee contribution, it’s not too late.
 See Bettie Grinnell in the Main Office with your $25–checks or cash welcome!
 Social Committee

-PARKING COURTESY: Please do not block other cars in both the Bay Street and the Polk Street parking lots.
+PARKING COURTESY: DO NOT PARK IN THE WHITE BUS ZONES BEFORE SCHOOL AND DURING THE SCHOOL DAY!!
+Please do not block other cars in both the Bay Street and the Polk Street parking lots.
 If you have to block a car, do it only for a few minutes and leave your Galileo Parking Hanger in plain sight in your car.
 If you do not have a Galileo Parking Hanger, see Bettie Grinnell in the Main Office.
 Mrs. Grinnell

 ASB CARD STICKERS: are sold at ASB office (room 150) @ $5.00.
 Discount for dances, sweatshirts, lanyards, & other school spirit items.